Points and lines configurations for perpendicular bisectors of convex cyclic polygons: Characterization and enumeration of realizable words

 In Subsection~\ref{subsec:nec}, we prove one direction of Theorem~\ref{thm:main}: the interlacement condition is necessary for a realizable word.
-The converse is proved in Subsection~\ref{subsec:suff}, using an explicit procedure to construct points from a word with interlacing signature.
+The converse is proved in Subsection~\ref{subsec:suff}, using an explicit procedure to construct points from a given word with interlacing signature.
+Finally in Subsection~\ref{subsec:enumeration} we prove Corollary~\ref{cor:enum} about exact and asymptotic enumeration results.